The Scholars Programs at UMBC

 Meyerhoff Scholars

-A rigorous but deeply supportive community of scholars in science, technology, and engineering with a track record of leadership nationwide to increase diversity in these fields.
+A rigorous but deeply supportive community of scholars in science, technology, engineering, and mathematics with a track record of leadership nationwide to increase diversity in these fields.

 A program preparing teachers to thrive in urban, high-needs schools.
 Scholars in early childhood and elementary education prepare to be experts in teaching and integrating STEM subject areas, while secondary candidates become experts in teaching a STEM discipline.